 - Ensuring that all residents required to use mobility assistance devices do so at all times, including electric scooters, wheelchairs, canes, and walkers

-In the event of a fall, the workers on hand must provide adequate care and treatment based on established standards of care to protect the resident from further harm.
+In the event of a fall, the workers must provide adequate care and treatment based on established standards of care to protect the resident from further harm.

 An Assisted Living Home Versus a Nursing Home

-Senior citizens, the disabled, rehabilitating, and infirm have various long-term care options in nearly every community to provide assistance with their health care and hygiene assistance.
+Senior citizens, the disabled, rehabilitating, and the infirm have various long-term care options in nearly every community to assist with their health care and hygiene assistance.

-With help, many of these individuals may live a semi-independent life under the care and supervision of others paid to ensure their safety and well-being.
+With help, many of these individuals may live semi-independent lives under the care and supervision of others paid to ensure their safety and well-being.

 Typical differences between an assisted living facility, home care, and skilled nursing home include:

 - Home Health Care (HHC) – Nearly every senior citizen and disabled resident wants to maintain their independence for as long as possible, choosing to receive care and assistance with their daily activities at home.
-Typically, a home care worker provides various services, including assistance with chores, laundry, cleaning, cooking, and transportation to and from doctor’s offices and appointments.
+A home care worker typically provides various services, including assistance with chores, laundry, cleaning, cooking, and transportation to and from doctor’s offices and appointments.

-- Assisted Living Facilities (ALFs) – The management provides middle ground services that are more than home health care but less than a skilled nursing facility.
-Many residents live in their on-site apartment versus a room while having access to social events and in a-apartment meal prep, cleaning and laundering.
+- Assisted Living Facilities (ALFs) – The management provides middle-ground services that are more than home health care but less than a skilled nursing facility.
+Many residents live in their on-site apartment versus a room while accessing social events and apartment meal prep, cleaning, and laundering.

 An assisted living facility would provide meal preparation, minimal medical care, medication supervision, health monitoring, household chore assistance, and socialization on and off the premises.